teresaam7/IPC/README.md

-# 🌍 Eco-Neighbour - IPC
+# 🌍 Eco-Neighbours - IPC

 Welcome to **Eco-Neighbour**!
 This innovative app transforms sustainability into a fun, interactive, and community-driven experience.
 Designed to promote eco-friendly habits, Eco-Neighbour encourages active engagement with your neighbors through exciting challenges that drive environmental awareness and positive change.